geogbristol/SES/README.md

 During 2024/25, we will **usually** hold seminars on Tuesdays 13.00-14.00.
 But there will be occassions where the times for our seminars/lectures/events would be different (will be specified in the below table).

-## Joining online

-Here is the [Zoom link](https://bristol-ac-uk.zoom.us/j/91963221293) to join online if needed.

 ## Where do we meet?

 See the below table.